pombredanne/Printemps/README.rst

   smooth learning curve Python can have, expectially Java doesn't have generators which even if not a beginner language construct can be quiet useful to do
-  `complex and efficiant lookups <http://protractileaigu.blogspot.fr/2012/09/full-text-multi-terms-search-in.html>`_.
+  `complex and efficient lookups <http://protractileaigu.blogspot.fr/2012/09/full-text-multi-terms-search-in.html>`_.
   ``printemps.pygq`` fixes one of the reasons why graphdb are not popular, their query langugages; ``pygq`` queries are plain old Python functions, which can be run against a remote ``printemps`` database.